borksh/bork/Readme.md

 - `compile`: Compiles a config file to a standalone script.
 - `check`: Performs a status report on a single assertion.
 - `do`: Performs a satisfy operation on a single assertion.
+- `inspect`: Output a Bork-compatible config file based on the current state of the system.

 ### bork status myconfig.sh